lycus/mci/docs/type_system.rst

 Reading beyond the bounds of a vector results in undefined behavior.

 Vectors, unlike arrays, have certain alignment requirements due to most SIMD hardware.
-Usually, the first element will be aligned on either a 8-byte, 16-byte, or 32-byte boundary, although the exact alignment is undefined.
+Usually, the first element will be aligned on either an 8-byte, 16-byte, or 32-byte boundary, although the exact alignment is undefined.
 As with arrays, this means that the first element's address must be fetched in order to iterate a vector in memory.